juliaguida/oystercard/apprenticeship_module_outlines.md

 * Follow an effective debugging process for database-backed web applications
 * Build a simple web app that can read from and write to a database

-#### The broader course goals relevant to this module are...

-* I can integrate a database
-* I can design a system

-And you can remind yourself of the rest [here](https://github.com/makersacademy/course/blob/main/apprenticeship_starting_pack/course_goals.md).

 ### Exercises for self-directed learning

 These exercises can be used for independent study, or enhanced by pairing and group discussion.